 These days, consumers expect companies not just to provide them with valuable products but to actually create value for them.
 One of the best ways to do this is to produce original, compelling content and share it consistently.
 That’s where the content marketing calendar comes in.

 Creating calendars allows content marketers to identify and effectively promote editorial content to their target audiences.
 A well-designed calendar is an integral part of any organization's strategy, as it allows them to align their content with their overall editorial strategy.
 It also helps them manage their resources.

-Suffice it to say, creating calendars for content marketing has never been more important.
-But doing so requires a strategic, organized approach to ensure all questions — from what kinds of content to produce to the most appropriate timeline to adopt to how to best allocate manpower — are addressed.
-Here, some top content marketers share their tips for the best way to make a calendar.
+Suffice it to say, creating calendars and templates for content marketing has never been more important.
+But doing so requires a strategic, organized approach to address all questions — from what kinds of content to produce to the most appropriate timeline to adopt to how to best allocate resources.
+Here, we share some tips for the best way to make a calendar.

 First things first: talk to stakeholders

-Before you take any action to make a calendar, you should speak with your stakeholders to determine what their goals are for the content produced and what should — and shouldn’t — be included.
-“Find out if there are specific products or features that need to be showcased on the blog, or if there are existing events/launch dates that must be synchronized with your publishing calendar,” says Lionel Valdellon, content marketing manager for CleverTap.
+Before you take any action to make a calendar, you should speak with your stakeholders to determine what their goals are and what should — and shouldn’t — be included in your content.
+Before you start creating a blog, it's important to determine if there are any specific features or products that need to be showcased.
+Also, if there are already events or launch dates that need to be synchronized with your calendar.

 Define your audience

 Before you create any content, it’s important for everyone to know who your target audience is.

 It’s important to know who is buying your content and who you want to buy your content.
 Both of these factors so that you can create content that will resonate with both of them.

 Also, keep in mind that your customer's relationship with you doesn't end once they make a purchase.
 Content should be created for different stages of the buyer's journey.